 Temporary operations bases are those that are used to support short term projects and wildland fire.
 These bases can be located on federal, state, local government or private land.
 Permission to operate on the land should be obtained prior to use.
 Land use agreements may have to be set up describing payment terms, use limitations and land restoration measures.
-For wildland fire operations the NWCG Interagency Incident Business Management Handbook chapter 20 (24.2) describes procedures.
+For wildland fire operations the NWCG Standards for Chapter 20 (20-4) describes procedures for land use agreements.
 Only procurement officials with warrant authority may enter into agreements.
-For non-wildland fire situations the state/district procurement official is the point of contact for agreements.
+For non-wildland fire situations, the state/district procurement official is the point of contact for agreements.

-BLM Smokejumper Bases: The BLM Smokejumpers primary operations bases are Fairbanks, Alaska, and Boise, Idaho.
+BLM Smokejumper Bases: The BLM Smokejumpers' primary operations bases are Fairbanks, Alaska, and Boise, Idaho.
 Each smokejumper base has multiple sub-bases that are established to support smokejumper operations on as-needed basis.
 Some sub-bases are located in BLM owned facilities and some are leased.